ReCycler-Initiative/ReCycler/README.md

 The development of these capabilities is ongoing during H1/2026.
 This includes the implementation of comprehensive user management and administrative tools that allow organizations to:

-- create and manage their own use cases,
+- Define organization- and use case–specific configurations
-- define organization- and use case–specific configurations,
+- Add and maintain target objects (e.g, Collection spots) and their metadata (attributes)
-- manage users, roles, and access rights securely, and
+- Establish connections to new data sources using data connectors
-- ensure clear separation and governance across organizations and domains.
+- Manage users, roles, and access rights securely
-- [Auth0](https://auth0.com/) is utilized as the identity and access management (IAM) solution
+- Auth0 is utilized as the identity and access management (IAM) solution.

 A demo of the multi-organization and multi–use case development version will be released once the required user interface components supporting these generic management capabilities have reached a sufficient level of maturity.